-We have completed Part A of a randomized, placebo-controlled, double-blind, dose-escalating, single- center Phase 1 clinical trial of UB-312 in which 50 healthy volunteers between the ages of 40 and 85 years received three intramuscular doses of either UB-312 or placebo.
-During this 44-week Part A trial, subjects received three doses (on weeks 1, 5 and 13) with escalating doses ranging from 40μg to 2,000μg.
-Immunogenicity was evaluated by measuring changes in serum anti-α-synuclein antibody concentrations during the course of the study.
+In Part A of the Phase 1 clinical trial of UB-312, 50 healthy volunteers between the ages of 40 and 85 years received three intramuscular doses of either UB-312 or placebo.
+During this 44-week Part A of the trial, subjects received three priming doses on the same schedule as described for Part B, with escalating doses ranging from $40\mu g$ to $2,000\mu g$.
 Data from Part A indicated that UB-312 is generally well tolerated, with no significant safety findings.
-Data from Part A also suggested that UB-312 is highly immunogenic, with all individuals in the 300μg/dose group showing detectable anti-α-synuclein antibodies in both serum and CSF samples.
-CSF: serum ratios appeared similar to those observed in UB-311 non-human primate studies (approximately 0,2%), and to those observed in clinical trials of mAbs.
-Based on these results, we are now evaluating two dosing regimens of UB-312 in Part B of the Phase 1 trial: three doses of 300μg, and one dose of 300μg followed by two doses of 100μg.
-Part B, which began enrollment in January 2022, is evaluating UB-312 and placebo in 20 PD subjects.
-In addition to the endpoints evaluated in Part A, an exploratory endpoint involving a clinical assessment using the Movement Disorder Society - Unified Parkinson's Disease Response Score will be used.
+Data from Part A also suggested that UB-312 is highly immunogenic, with all individuals in the $300\mu g$ /dose group showing detectable anti- α -synuclein antibodies in both serum and CSF samples.
+CSF:

+serum ratios appeared similar to those observed in UB-311 non-human primate studies (approximately 0.2%), and to those observed in clinical trials of mAbs.